sudonatalie/metal-comparison-bug/README.md

 ## Reproduced on:

 ```
- macOS: Sonoma 14.1
+ macOS: Sonoma 14.5
  Model Name: MacBook Pro
  Chip: Apple M1 Pro
 ```

-Does not reproduce on Intel or AMD GPUs running macOS 14.1.
+Does not reproduce on Intel or AMD GPUs running macOS 14.5. // TODO verify

 ## Building and Running